 In 1985, after a few years of constantly hearing my CitiPhone people getting abused on Mondays by those customers who already hit their business-day cash withdrawal limits (remember, from 7PM ET Friday all through to midnight Monday was the same business day), I proposed increasing the cash withdrawal limit from $500/acct/business day to $1000.

 Today, I believe it’s calendar-day based (not business day) and by card (not account).
 Yes, they give you some stuff while taking others away.

 For CitiGold & Private Bank (our very best customers), I think it’s still $2000 per acct, not card.

 I could be mistaken as it’s been awhile!

-While I felt for them, I felt even more strongly about our customers @ the service we provided.
+While I felt for their predicament, I felt even more strongly about our customers & the service we provided.

 “After all, guys, it is THEIR money!
 It would be nice if we allowed them better access to more of it!